 However, federal law does not extend these requirements to unlicensed sellers.
 This means that a person can acquire a gun online from an unlicensed seller who resides in the same state without any background check or sale record required, unless the buyer and seller reside in a state that has closed this dangerous loophole by requiring background checks on all gun sales.
 In some cases, the buyer could have the gun mailed directly to his or her door.
 (The US Postal Service, for instance, will mail unloaded long guns between individuals who are mailing the guns within the same state).13

 As our Universal Background Checks policy page discusses more thoroughly, this enormous loophole in our nation’s gun laws helps explain why online “private” gun sales are a major source of guns trafficked on the black market and sold to people who could not pass a background check.
 Closing this loophole is one of the gun violence prevention movement’s top priorities.

 Summary of State Law

-Twenty-two states and Washington DC have at least partially closed the background check loophole, meaning that residents of these states are required to pass a background check and/or obtain a permit in order to buy at least some types of guns from unlicensed sellers, including people arranging gun sales online.
+Twenty-one states and Washington DC have at least partially closed the background check loophole, meaning that residents of these states are required to pass a background check and/or obtain a permit in order to buy at least some types of guns from unlicensed sellers, including people arranging gun sales online.
 These laws are discussed more fully in our page on Universal Background Checks.

 Some states also place additional requirements on the purchase of firearms from out-of-state sellers.
 For instance, California generally prohibits its residents from acquiring any type of firearm out of state without first having that firearm delivered to a licensed dealer located in California to process the sale, conduct the background check, and submit a sale record to state law enforcement.14 (Federal law, by contrast, generally authorizes unlicensed buyers to acquire long guns out of state through a licensed dealer in either the buyer’s or seller’s state of residence).